tradergu/tradergu.github.io/_posts/2025-09-28-how-to-be-a-part-time-trader.md

 Trading part-time while managing a career is absolutely possible.

+My recipe is simple:
+- Weekly/monthly structure for clarity
+- Order block AOIs for setups
+- Alerts + mobile execution for efficiency
+- Patience and risk management for consistency

 You don’t need to chase every move.
-You don’t need to stare at screens all day.
+You don’t need to quit your job.

-What you need is a **system that fits your life, not the other way around**.
+What you need is a **system that fits your life**.
+That’s what I’ve built - and what I share here to inspire you to build your own methodology.

-That’s what I’m building with Trader Gu 🌊 — the **Part-Time Trader’s Toolbox**: strategies, tools, and insights for high-conviction trading.

 {% include comments.html %}